Gio McClenachan (she/her) is a systems ecologist whose research focuses on investigating the drivers of ecosystem and societal coastal change.

 Originally from the great state of Vermont, Gio received her PhD from LSU in Oceanography & Coastal Sciences and BS from Dickinson College in Environmental Science.
 She's currently an Assistant Professor and head of CDEL at Stony Brook University.

-Erik Johnson is a graduate research assistant whose thesis research is focused on characterizing the emergent and aquatic vegetation communities of Louisiana’s coastal ridges.
+Erik Nati-Johnson completed his Master's degree in 2024 focused on characterizing the emergent and aquatic vegetation communities of Louisiana’s coastal ridges.
 He has an interest in using geospatial data science to answer research questions.
+He is currently a PhD student at Boise State University.